Big Brother Big Sisters Sexual Abuse Lawyer

 A Youth Organization Sexual Abuse Attorney Can Help

-The personal injury attorneys at Rosenfeld Injury Lawyers, LLC have helped victims of child sexual abuse deal with the legal, emotional, and psychological complexities of their assault.
+The sexual abuse lawyers at Rosenfeld Injury Lawyers, LLC have helped victims of child sexual abuse deal with the legal, emotional, and psychological complexities of their assault.
 We work with family members and law enforcement to expose the hypocrisy of youth organizations that do not protect those under their care.

 We handle cases involving allegations of child sexual abuse in youth organizations nationwide, including Big Brothers Big Sisters of America.
 Our law office provides advocate services to seek justice and protect a victim from a staff member charged with sexual misconduct.

-Contact our Chicago sexual abuse lawyers at (888) 424-5757 (toll-free phone number) for a free consultation to explore your legal options.
+Contact a Big Brothers Big Sisters sexual abuse lawyer at (888) 424-5757 (toll-free phone number) for a free consultation to explore your legal options.

 Ground Rules and Guidelines for Protecting Youth from Being Sexually Abused